David Sammartino

 David Lugogo Sammartino (born September 29, 1960) is an American personal trainer and retired professional wrestler.
 He is the son of former WWWF/WWF World Heavyweight Champion, Bruno Sammartino.

 Professional wrestling career

-Early career
+Early career (1980–1984)

 Bruno was against David going into professional wrestling, as he did not want him to experience the various horrors he went through when he started.
 He wanted David to get a college education and pursue a different career.
 Going against his father's advice, David headed south and began training and wrestling with a few smaller independent wrestling companies, making his debut as a 20-year-old in 1980.
 In 1981, Sammartino wrestled for Georgia Championship Wrestling.
-Throughout 1981, Sammartino picked up where his father left off the year before, feuding with Bruno's former protégé, Larry Zbyszko, on the independent circuit.
+Throughout 1981, Sammartino picked up where his father left off the year before, feuding with Bruno's former protégé, Larry Zbyszko.